developer-friendly/blog/docs/posts/2024/0013-azure-vm-to-aws.md

 ### 2. IAM Role and Trust Relationship

 The second component is the IAM Role itself.
-It is the role that we will assumed by the VM in the next step.
+It is the role that will be assumed by the VM in the next step.
 There is only one identity in the whole world who can assume this and that is because of the conditional we placed on the `sub` claim of the JWT token coming to the AWS STS service, as you see